Anna Independent School District: History

 2017 - Judith L. Harlow Elementary opened at the ECC site in August, replacing the ECC.
 All 3 elementary schools housed K−5, while Bryant Elementary also housed PK.

 2018 - Harlow Elementary moved into its new, permanent school building in January, leaving vacant the former ECC campus.
 Coyote Stadium underwent renovation, reopening as Anna ISD Stadium.

 2019 - Anna High School's expansion opened, bringing capacity up to 1350.
 The ECC site reopened as the Anna Education Center, housing grades PK and 6.
-AMS housed grades 7-8.
+AMS housed grades 7–8.

 2022 - Anna High School opened its second expansion, upping capacity to 1800.
 Rosamond-Sherley Elementary opened.
 PK was removed from the AEC and all elementary campuses housed grades PK-5.
 A November 2022 bond passed, funding future schools (ES #5-#8, MS #3-#4, and HS #2), new Administration Building and Service Center, land purchases, and another AHS expansion.

 2023 - Anna Middle School was renamed Slayter Creek Middle School.
 Clemons Creek Middle School opened.
-Both campuses housed grades 6-8.
-The AEC is closed.
+Both campuses housed grades 6–8.
+The AEC closed.
+Anna ISD moved to a four-day school week.

-At build-out, Anna ISD is expected to have three to four 1800-capacity high schools, eight 850-capacity middle schools, and sixteen 750-capacity elementary schools.
+2025 - Lorenzo Dow Hendricks Elementary school opened.

-The district will change to a four-day school week in fall 2023.
+At build-out, Anna ISD was originally expected to have four 1800-capacity high schools, eight 850-capacity middle schools, and sixteen 750-capacity elementary schools.
+Anna ISD changed the facility plan to have 3-4 bigger high schools with 2000-2500 students in the early 2020s.
+A bond was passed in November 2022 to build elementary schools #5-#8, middle schools #3-#4, and high school #2.
+High School #2 was originally intended to open for the 2028-2029 school year, but no contracts have been awarded as of August 2026.
+Additionally, school board agendas show expansions will soon be developed at Harlow Elementary, Rosamond-Sherley Elementary, and Clemons Creek Middle School, with Slayter Creek Middle School Receiving a new campus.
+Presumably, the current Slayter Creek Middle School campus will be converted to a freshman-only facility.